MfidiV/mfidiv_react_portfolio/README.md

-# Welcome to My React Portfolio
+# `Welcome to My React Portfolio`

 Thank you for visiting my portfolio!
 This React-based portfolio showcases my projects, skills, and experiences as a developer.
 Below, you'll find a brief guide to navigating through this portfolio.

-## Table of Contents
+## `Table of Contents`

 1. **About Me**: Learn a bit about who I am, my background, and what drives me as a developer.

+2. **Skills**: Check out the skills I possess as a developer.
+From programming languages to frameworks and tools, this section provides an overview of what I bring to the table.

-2. **Projects**: Explore the various projects I've worked on.
+3. **Projects**: Explore the various projects I've worked on.
 Each project includes a description, technologies used, and a link to the live demo or GitHub repository.

-3. **Skills**: Check out the skills I possess as a developer.
-From programming languages to frameworks and tools, this section provides an overview of what I bring to the table.

-4. **Resume**: Download a copy of my resume to learn more about my professional experiences, education, and qualifications.

-5. **Contact**: Interested in connecting with me?
+4. **Contact**: Interested in connecting with me?
 Reach out through the provided contact information.
 Whether you have a job opportunity or just want to say hello, I'd love to hear from you!

+NB: **`Resume`**: Download a copy of my resume to learn more about my professional experiences, education, and qualifications.

-## Running the Portfolio Locally
+## `Running the Portfolio Locally`

 If you'd like to run this portfolio locally on your machine, follow these steps: